ilianaportugal/Credit_Risk_Analysis/README.md

 Recall Score:
 A recall score, also referred to as sensitivity, is a measure of how likely all positive values will be predicted in a model.
 Sensitivity = TP/(TP+FN)

+### Models
 #### Model 1: Oversampling

-The balanced accuracy score is .64,
+Balanced accuracy score is .64
+Precision: .01
+Sensitivity: .74

 #### Model 2: SMOTE Oversampling

-The balanced accuracy score is .65
+Balanced accuracy score is .65
+Precision: .01
+Sensitivity: .61

 #### Model 3: Undersampling

-the balanced accuracy score is .54
+Balanced accuracy score is .54
+Precision: .01
+Sensitivity: .67

 #### Model 4: Combinaion (Over and Under) Sampling

-The balanced accuracy score is .64
+Balanced accuracy score is .64
+Precision: .01
+Sensitivity: .72

 #### Model 5: Ensemble Learner - Balanced Random Forest Classifier

-The balanced accuracy score is .79
+Balanced accuracy score is .79
+Precision: .03
+Sensitivity: .70

 #### Model 6: Ensemble Learner - Easy Ensemble AdaBoost Classifier

-The balanced accuracy score is .93
+Balanced accuracy score is .93
+Precision: .09
+Sensitivity: .92

 ## Summary
+In a model that predicts credit risk, the sensitivity score is more important.
+We are more concerned in capturing all of the true positive values rather than making sure all of the positive predictions are true.

 ### Recommendation
+I would recommmend we use the Ensemble Learner - Easy Ensemble AdaBoost Classifier Model.
+When we look at the confusion matrix of this model we see that there are 101 values that are actually positive, only 8 of these were not predicted to be positive by the model.
+Compared to the other models tested, this model has the highest sensitivity score.